 Unum EEA specialises in employer paid 'Group Risk' products.
-This results in the inception and termination risks within Unum Limited being relatively significant within the Underwriting risk category.
+This results in the termination and inception risks within UL being relatively significant within the Underwriting risk category.

 Termination risk refers to the risk of incapacity claims lasting longer than expected.
-This is Unum Limited's biggest insurance risk, due to the significant size of the claims in payment portfolio in Unum Limited as well as the active policies.
+This is UL's biggest insurance risk, due to the significant size of the claims in payment portfolio in UL as well as the active policies.
 Inception risk is the risk of higher than expected incapacity/morbidity claims.